The Rule of 40 is a popular SaaS metric for evaluating business sustainability.

 A standard way to look at profitability is to use EBITDA while excluding stock-based compensation costs.

 This provides a level playing field when analyzing and comparing figures by stripping away interest from debt, depreciation of intangible assets, and differences in taxation and accounting policies to approximate its operating cash flow.

 How is Netflix stacking up when it comes to the Rule of 40?

 Netflix had a net profit margin of 9.26% as of December 31, 2019.
 They also reported a growth rate of 31% in their Q4 shareholder letter.

-At this point, the company was right on pace with the Rule of 40 metric, with the two figures adding up to almost exactly 40%.
+At this point, the company was on pace with the Rule of 40 metric: the two figures adding up to almost 40%.

 Now let's look at their current numbers—post-COVID and with increased competition from several other streaming services.

 As of June 30, 2022, their net profit margin grew to 16.42%...but their growth rate was only 8.56% since the past year.
 These two numbers add up to about 25%...not 40%.